e1ixyz/ServerManager/README.md

 | `whitelist`| `servermanager.command.whitelist`           | Views/adds/removes entries from the network whitelist and any managed vanilla `whitelist.json`, and toggles vanilla whitelist enforcement per server. |
 | `networkban` | `servermanager.command.networkban`        | Lists bans and adds/removes proxy-wide bans so blocked players can't start backend servers. |

 Durations default to minutes when no unit is supplied.
 Use `forever` for an indefinite hold.
 Run `/sm hold <server>` to check the remaining time or `/sm hold <server> clear` to release it early.
-When a server is held forever and `autoRestartHoldMinutes` > 0 in its config, it will automatically restart on that interval with in-game warnings at 1 minute and 5 seconds.
+When a server is held forever and `autoRestartHoldTime` is set (HH:mm), it will automatically restart at that daily time with in-game warnings at 1 minute and 5 seconds.

 \* Any of `servermanager.command.*`, `servermanager.*`, or legacy `startonjoin.*` nodes also satisfy the checks.
 Console sources bypass permission checks automatically.